 As stated above, a workers' comp policy limit is broken down into two parts: employee benefits and employer's liability.
 Let's take a closer look at these two key elements.

 Part A, or employee benefits, provides coverage for employee medical expenses and rehabilitation expenses, as well as disability benefits, as a result of a work-related injury or illness that leaves them unable to work.
-In some cases, it can pay out death benefits to your employee's dependents.
+In some cases, it can pay out death benefits to your employee's family members and dependents.

 Generally, there are no limits or exclusions to this coverage.
 Insurance providers will typically pay the full claim to cover any necessary treatments and medical bills for an employee's injury, occupational disease, and rehab.